InfamousMusicify/Thermite/README.md

 #### Melt Obsidian, evaporate ice and water.

 ### Tested in 1.16.4
-Works with 1.16 versions of Minecraft, backwards compatability comming soon.
+Works with 1.16+ versions of Minecraft.
+(Compatible with 1.17 snapshots.)

 #### How to Use:
 Place a Ancient Debris on a Magma Block and it will create Thermite, the reaction will turn nearby Obsidian into Magma.